Sharmaanubhav/fee-collection/README.md

 # fee-collection
 Fee collection using python
-This is a fee collection sowftware create dwith use of tkinter and other python modules.
+This is a fee collection sowftware create with use of tkinter and other python modules.
 This consists of addfee to add a new fee for a new class. delete is used to delete the data in the database. fee is used to sbmit hte fee of a student.